 MemoryLab collaborates with the Montessori Scholen Amsterdam (MSA, including Berry Bock and Marijn van der Meer of METIS) and the University of Utrecht (including Dr. Gesa van den Broek) on an innovative AI-based education project funded by NOLAI (Nationaal Onderwijslab AI ).

-The focus of this co-creation project is to revolutionise the assessment of learning and bring about a positive change in the education system.
-With input from teachers, scientists, students, and AI-experts, we will develop an alternative to traditional factual-knowledge exams prevalent in secondary education.
-Thus, the project’s mission is to work towards replacing knowledge tests with a more effective and comprehensive approach that assesses knowledge levels during learning and improves long-term knowledge retention.
+The focus of this co-creation project is to revolutionize the assessment of learning and bring about a positive change in the education system.
+With input from teachers, scientists, students, and AI experts, we will develop an alternative to traditional factual-knowledge exams prevalent in secondary education.
+Thus, the project's mission is to work towards replacing knowledge tests with a more effective and comprehensive approach that assesses knowledge levels during learning and improves long-term knowledge retention.

 Moreover, as no normative evaluation is needed, this new approach addresses test anxiety by alleviating the pressures associated with high-stakes exams and provides students with ongoing feedback and opportunities to improve.

 Furthermore, educators gain valuable data insights from the Mastery Credit System, allowing them to identify areas where additional support is needed, and tailor their instructional methods to better support student learning.
 Overall, this novel approach ensures long-term retention beyond the exam date.